 Don Winiecki, Principal at Handid, holds Library of Congress Certification in braille transcription (UEB).
-Don is also an active member of the National Federation of the Blind (NFB) and the National Association of Blind Students (NABS), the Treasure Valley chapter of NFB-Idaho, and National Braille Association (NBA).
+Don is also a member of the National Federation of the Blind (NFB) and the National Association of Blind Students (NABS), the Treasure Valley chapter of NFB-Idaho, and National Braille Association (NBA).
 He is a member of the Tactile Graphics Skills committee of the National Braille Association.

 With the idea that participation in the everyday world and pursuit of literature, art, and science requires ready access to written and graphic material, Don was motivated to learn braille transcription as a way to support others in their day-to-day, avocational and intellectual pursuits, regardless how they read.

 - Braille and large print materials including instructional, technical and legal documents, books, signage, brochures, theater programs, exhibition pamphlets, menus, greeting cards, and other materials;

 - Proofreading of braille materials produced by others;

 - Tactile graphics and captioning of graphical materials for use in brailled instructional materials, displays, and exhibits;

 - Consulting on ADA compliant displays and signage for museums, hotels, schools and other public buildings;

 - Partnering with similarly-focused organizations to help achieve our shared goals, and